marikgoldstein/marikgoldstein.github.io/index.markdown

 * (Spring 2024) honored to receive the Henning Biermann Prize for teaching by a PhD student at NYU Courant!

-* (Spring 2024) accepted to ICML 2024: [Denoising Score Matching For Nonlinear Diffusion Processes](https://arxiv.org/abs/2407.07998)! with Raghav Singhal and
+* (Spring 2024) accepted to ICML 2024: [What's the score?
+Automated Denoising Score Matching for Nonlinear Diffusions ](https://arxiv.org/abs/2407.07998)! with Raghav Singhal and Rajesh Ranganath.
-Rajesh Ranganath.

 * (Spring 2024) accepted to ICML 2024 (**spotlight paper**): [Stochastic interpolants with data-dependent couplings](https://arxiv.org/abs/2310.03725) !